ExistensialReset/flowmosr/ethos/REFUGIUM_ANIMA.md

 ## 3. CHILD-SPECIFIC ADAPTATIONS

 ### 3.1 Age-Appropriate Agency
-- Children may use any space, with or without an adult
+- Children may use any space, with or without an adult, within safe and supported conditions
 - Right to say “no” to any activity or company

 ### 3.2 No Interpretation Without Consent